Why do people replace their lawns with creeping thyme? How do I plant creeping thyme?

 Why do people replace their lawns with creeping thyme?

-One of the most popular reasons for replacing a lawn with creeping thyme is it has low maintenance requirements and because creeping thyme is drought-tolerant once established.
+One benefit of replacing a lawn with creeping thyme is it has low maintenance requirements and because creeping thyme is drought-tolerant once established.
 Once established, thyme requires very little water, fertilizer, or pruning.
-Creeping thyme is highly resistant to pests and diseases, which contributes to it being an overall low-maintenance option for landscaping.
+Creeping thyme is highly resistant to pests and diseases, making it a low-maintenance option for landscaping that performs well in poor soil.

 Another reason for its popularity is its ability to tolerate heavy foot traffic.
 This makes creeping thyme an ideal ground cover for high-traffic areas such as patios and walkways.
 Additionally, thyme emits a pleasing aroma when stepped on, which makes it a popular choice for use in outdoor spaces.
-Finally, creeping thyme is available in many colors, allowing homeowners to create a unique and personalized landscape.
+Finally, creeping thyme is available in many colors like white, purple, pink, and red; allowing homeowners to create a unique and personalized landscape.

 How do I replace my lawn or plant creeping thyme as a ground cover?
 How do I plant creeping thyme?

-Creeping thyme is a beautiful, low-growing plant perfect for covering the bare ground.
-It has pretty purple flowers and produces a delightful scent when brushed against or stepped on.
+Creeping thyme is a beautiful, low-growing plant perfect for covering bare ground.
+It has pretty purple flowers and smells delightful when brushed against or stepped on.
 Best of all, it is straightforward to care for.
 So if you are considering replacing your lawn with something more drought-tolerant or want to add an attractive ground cover to your garden, creeping thyme is a great option.

 Check out this video on gardening with creeping thyme to see how you can use it in your garden: